Information before the course

 What should I bring to the meditation retreat?

-Comfortable, loose-fitting clothing, ideally in light tones (without large signs or pictures that might be distracting to others), that covers most of the body.
+Comfortable, loose-fitting, non-revealing clothing without large signs, pictures or logos that may be distracting to others.
 Warm clothing even in summer.
 Waterproof clothing for the rain.
 A torch.
 A silent watch (as it is not recommended to use a mobile phone).
 Alarm clock, slippers for the main building.

 No need to take jewellery, jingling ornaments that might disturb other meditators.

 Will I have my own room during the retreat?
-Can I share a room with a loved one?
+Can I share a room with a friend?

-We accommodate 2 to 3 people in rooms, depending on the availability of the course.
-If capacity permits, there is the possibility of a separate room for an additional fee.
-We can usually only provide information about solo accommodation a few days before the course, when we send instructions for the course by email.
+We accommodate 2 or 3 people per room, depending on the availability.
+If capacity permits, there is a possibility for a single room for an additional fee.
+We can usually provide information about single rooms only a few days before the course, when we send course information e-mail.

-We accommodate men and women separately, requests for shared accommodation for friends of the same sex are accommodated, this request should be put in a note on the application form.
+We accommodate men and women separately, requests for shared accommodation for friends of the same gender can be accommodated.

 Should I bring my own meditation cushion or yoga mat?

-No need to carry a meditation cushion – we have meditation pads, cushions, wedges, knee pads, blankets
+No need to carry a meditation cushion – we have meditation mats, cushions, wedges, knee pads, blankets.

 If you practice yoga, bring your own yoga mat.